 - Sales 13.4%

 - R&D 6.2%

 Quantitative and qualitative contribution to the economy

 In the process of forging cooperative relationships with Korean partners, foreign-invested companies not only boost productivity of domestic firms by transferring sophisticated management techniques and advanced technology but enhance industrial structure by spreading healthy competition across all industry sectors.
-Foreign investment also strengthens competitiveness of Korean companies in the global market by helping Korean partners that possess technology but lacks financial capital expand into new markets.
-Foreign and domestic companies can also complement each other’s weaknesses in value chain.
+Foreign investment also strengthens competitiveness of Korean companies in the global market by helping Korean partners that possess technology but lack the financial capital to expand into new markets.
+Foreign and domestic companies can also complement each other’s weaknesses in the greater value chain.